kenjibailly/Galaxy-Cowboy/README.md

 Then in a command line in the bot's folder use `npm install`.

-Now, to start the bot use `node index.js`.
+Now, to start the bot use `node index.js`. -->

-I'm also hosting an instance of the bot you can invite it with this link:
+## Galaxy-Cowboy Discord Link

+Invite the bot to your server using the link below

 <https://discord.com/api/oauth2/authorize?client_id=700457249654571139&permissions=1678113856&scope=bot>
-"# Galaxy-Cowboy"